-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Nevada in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 United States Senate

 In 2018, Jacky Rosen defeated Dean Heller, who was against proposals to address climate change in Congress.
 Jacky Rosen has stated she supports efforts to reduce the pollution causing climate change.
 Heller had voted against acknowledging climate change as real.
-Catherine Cortez Masto, who is an advocate for clean energy jobs for Nevada and fighting climate change, won the open seat in 2016 and now represents Nevada with a positive stance towards solving climate change.
-Republican candidate Joe Heck, who denies climate change is a problem that needs to be addressed, lost in 2016.
+Catherine Cortez Masto, who is an advocate for clean energy jobs for Nevada and fighting climate change, won Nevada's other seat in 2016 and now represents Nevada with a positive stance towards solving climate change.
+Republican candidate Joe Heck, who suggested climate change is not a problem, lost the seat in 2016.

 District 1: Dina Titus is the incumbent representative in District 1, and she is an advocate for alternative energy in Nevada.
 She is a supporter of policies designed to reduce climate change.
-Mary Perry was her opponent in 2016 - Mary Perry does NOT support regulating greenhouse gas emissions to reduce climate change.
-Mary Perry's campaign website indicates she is for reducing regulation on the fossil fuel industry and is against climate change efforts in Congress.
+Mary Perry was her opponent in 2016 - Mary Perry was not for regulating greenhouse gas emissions to reduce climate change.
+Mary Perry's campaign website indicated she was for reducing regulation on the fossil fuel industry and was against climate change efforts in Congress.

 District 2: Mark Amodei is the incumbent representative in this district, and he has adopted the position that the science on climate change is unclear.
-He is against federal involvement in fighting climate change.
+He has stood against federal involvement in fighting climate change.
 In recent years, he has indicated more openness to 'study' and allow science to continue its work on climate.
 However, Amodei has a history of questioning climate science and standing against progress on the issue.

 Gov. Steve Sisolak is Nevada's current governor.
 Sisolak won the election in 2018 has brought Nevada into an agreement with other states to help reduce greenhouse gas emissions and support clean energy.
 Nevada's former governor, Brian Sandoval, was not a supporter of efforts to address climate change.
 Asked about whether humans are causing climate change, he answered "I'm not qualified to answer that question."